Warglaive/Fontys_deliverables_spienzer/Analysis_artefacts/user_groups/user_groups.md

 - Professionals focused on improving website ranking on SERPs, requiring detailed analytics and optimization insights.

 ## SEA Managers
-- Specialists in search engine advertising, using the software to optimize ad spend based on web performance data.
+- Specialists in search engine advertising, using the software to optimize ad spend, based on web performance data.

 ## Content Creators and Marketers
 - Individuals responsible for website content, leveraging analytics to guide content strategy and optimization.